 Adolescents ages 12 through 15 years can now receive the Pfizer COVID-19 vaccine at any of the city’s 11 public hospitals.
 Appointments are suggested and can be made online or by phone.
 Walk-ins are also welcome.
 Parents or guardians are required to fill out 2 consent forms.

 Any individual who gets their first Pfizer or Moderna vaccine dose or the J&J vaccine at an NYC Health + Hospitals location is eligible to receive a pre-paid debit card, gift voucher, or free tickets to NYC attractions.
+This includes children ages 5 and older who receive the pediatric dose of the Pfizer vaccine.
+Please note: The $100 incentive program for boosters has ended.

 If you choose to receive the incentive via email, it will be emailed to your address within 3 business days.
 If you choose to receive the incentive via postal mail, you will receive it within 7 to 10 business days.